 - Implementation of AM Copenhagen’s graphic design.

 - The given option is to log in with either UNI•Login or Facebook.

 - Fully responsive – works on all displays.

 - Continuous maintenance, updating, and monitoring of the system.

 Twentyfour has built stamtraet.dk using the latest technology in web development.

 “The back end of stamtraet.dk is very intuitive to use.
 It’s easy for our editors to expand content in the web app” – Mai-Brit Lauritsen, Project Manager, Rigsarkivet.

 Every computer, phone, and tablet had to have easy access to the digital family tree.
 It was decided to develop a web-based app.
 The family tree was built in WordPress with HTML5, PHP, and jQuery, so the app would be able to work across all platforms.
 That would make the digital family tree to be accessible by computer, tablet, or smartphone.

-Since the family tree uses UNI•Login’s confidential data, a high level of security measures were implemented on the site.
-The project was also optimized according to WCAG 2.0 standard and GDPR.
+Since the family tree uses UNI•Login’s confidential data, a high level of security measures was implemented on the site.
+The project was also optimized according to WCAG 2.0 standards and GDPR.